-- Lake Wendouree constructed in 1998.
+Lake Wendouree constructed in 1998.

-Aregional AAA play space will be built at - Victoria Park at the end of the year.
+A regional ANA play space will be built at Victoria Park at the end of the year.

-- Hargreaves mall "Fun Loong" play space.Lake Weeroona Play Space (Mary Jeavons - designed, but now close to the end of its life). - Strathdale Park will be upgraded to one (district level play space at present but located in a regional park).
-Kangaroo Flat - was meant to have one but - currently it is district level.

-Eagle Hawk Park will soon be at regional - Eagle Hawk Park will soon be at regiona level. - Botanic Gardens (as part of major redevelopment the play space will in the next few years be regional).
+- Hargreayes mall "Fun Loong" play space. - Lake Weeroona Play Space (Mary Jeavons designed, but now close to the end of its life). - Strathdale Park will be upgraded to one (district level play space at present but located in a regional park). - Kangaroo Flat was meant to have one but currently it is district level. - Eagle Hawk Park will soon be at regional level. - Botanic Gardens (as part of major redevelopment the play space will in the next few years be regional).